 Sponsorship:GDL/LPC sponsorship with The University of Law (ideally Moorgate campus).
 Maintenance loan of £6,000 or £5,000 if undertaking the course outside of London.

 Facts and figures

-Whats involved:An application form with a series of competency based questions.
-If selected, an assessment day with both individual and group exercises.
-Finally, a face to face interview with a member of HR and a Partner.
+What's involved:An application form with a series of competency based questions.
+If selected, you will be selected to do a critical reasoning test.
+If you pass this the next stage is an assessment day with both individual and group exercises.
+Finally, a face-to-face interview with a member of HR and a partner.